CaioCeretta/github-coder-speedrun/gamer-store/gam3r.store/comments.md

+# Gamer Store App

+## Most important rule passed by the instructor

+Defining all our business rule inside the core of our application, is essentiall for us, we will be able to test all the rules in a better way, there isn't any possibility of us mixing the rules with state management, with specific features of the framework, and is very important for us to make this separation clear, of what is business rule from our technologies, frameworks, and everything we'll manage in our applications.

 ## What is Turbo Repo?

 Now we are using turborepo,turbo repo is a high-performance build system designed for managing monorepos.
 A monorepo is a